 It’s dirty.
 It makes you sweat.
 It takes many months of hard work before you ever reap rewards.
 So is it really possible to enjoy gardening with kids?
 I think Robert Brault, an American operatic tenor who must create melodies in a garden as beautifully as he does on stage, answered that question well with a query of his own: “Why try to […]

 My father has spent seven decades–more than seventy summers–playing in the dirt.
-He’s taught my daughter and me a thing or two about keeping a garden.
-This year, the biggest lessons we’ve learned revolve around growing a garden from seeds.
-In New England, a gardener must know how to lovingly court seeds on cold winter months […]
+He’s taught my daughter and me a thing or two about keeping a garden and how to grow a garden from seeds.
+DISCLOSURE: Do you enjoy tips and encouragement you find here on SoulyRested?
+Would you like to know how you can support […]

 As I jammed the plant stems into brown paper bags, I doubted my attempt at drying herbs in a paper bag would be fruitful.
 But when late-summer nights ushered in chilly thoughts and earlier evenings, I knew I had to do something with my daughters’ plethora of herbs before Frost made them worthless with her silver-coated, suffocating touch.
 DISCLOSURE: Do […]